Internal Fire Doors - Internal Doors

 The fire doors including oak fire doors, glazed fire doors or any other internal fire doors are tested as a complete assembly including fire door frames, intumescent seals and essential ironmongery and can only be guaranteed if the tested design is replicated with the correct compatible components, Please ask for a copy of the test evidence when fitting these doors.

-FD30 (30 minutes) glass fire doors, panelled fire doors or flush fire doors are usually 45mm thick, as opposed to the standard door thickness of 35 mm, there is absolutely no point if fitting fire door frames if you then fit a standard non fire door.
+FD30 (30 minutes) glass fire doors, panelled fire doors or flush fire doors are usually 44-45mm nominal thicknesses, as opposed to the standard door thickness of 35 mm, there is absolutely no point if fitting fire door frames if you then fit a standard non fire door.

 FD60 (60 minute) fire doors are not cheap fire doors due to their lack of choice and the required construction methods, they are most commonly used in commercial settings and are normally 54mm thick.
 Specially constructed fire doors can have a rating of 4 hours or more, this is very much dependent on fitting ALL of the correct materials, our suggestion with such a heavy fire doo is to fit 4 hinges with two of the hinges being fitted nearer each other at the top of edge of the door.